MEET OUR TEAM

 Sian & Lola enjoy training Lola in a multitude of disciplines, including water rescue, nosework and obedience.

 Following 4 years of study at Harper Adams University, Emma received a degree in Veterinary Nursing with first class honours in 2015.
 Since then, Emma has worked in over 30 practices as a locum, ranging from village practices to referral.
-She now works in a local veterinary practice as a veterinary nurse and physiotherapist.
+She now works as a mobile physiotherapist in the local area.

 Emma has a keen interest in rehabilitation for both geriatric and post-surgical patients.
-Due to this, she has studied for a diploma in animal physiotherapy, passing her final exams with distinction, and has gained a certificate in canine sports massage.
+Due to this, she gained a Diploma in Animal Physiotherapy in 2021 with distinction and has an additional Certificate in Canine Sports Massage.